openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

     frontend_status: Partly
     todo: Implement in libpandafile, implement semantic, now it is parsed and ignored - #16088

-The modifier ``internal`` is described in the chapter Experimental Features (see :ref:`Internal Access Modifier Experimental`).
+The modifier ``internal`` is discussed in the chapter Experimental Features (see :ref:`Internal Access Modifier Experimental`).

 |